Akash-Dutta07/Coffee_Shop_Sales/README.md

 🔧 Data cleaning : with the help of power query we transform & cleaned the data like edited the date time, then created extra measures like the Total_Bill for further Analysis

-:memo: Pivot Table:  to simplify analysis we used pivot table to answer the following Questions ✅	How sales vary by day of week & hour of day
+:memo: Pivot Table:  to simplify analysis we used pivot table to answer the following Questions

+✅How sales vary by day of week & hour of day

 ✅	Are there any peak time for sales activity

 ✅	Total sales revenue for each month

 ✅	How much sales vary across different store

-✅	What is the locations average price/order per person ✅	which products are the best selling in terms of revenue & quantity ✅	how do sales vary by product category & type.
+✅	What is the locations average price/order per person

+✅	which products are the best selling in terms of revenue & quantity

+✅	how do sales vary by product category & type.

  📊 Dashboard : Final we create the dashboard for presentation so that any individual can understand the data & get insight out of it.